alexandrosangeli/l4-individual-project/meetings/meetings.md

 - Discuss what the server part is exactly and if not doing it could impact the grade.
 - Discuss the following features: glass transition temperature, melting point, isoelectric point, molecular weight, secondary structure, solubility, surface hydrophobicity and emulsification.
 - Where can I find data?
 For which features is easiest to find data for.
+- Discuss the papers found (if necessary) (e.g. what are evolutionary signals)

 ### Minutes